Taking Androgen Deprivation Therapy (ADT) for Prostate Cancer

 How can I manage these side effects?

 Listed below are tips on how to manage the side effects of androgen deprivation medications.

 Sexual Dysfunction & Body Image Concerns

-Keep the communication lines open between you, your partner and your healthcare providers.
+Keep the lines of communication open between you, your partner, and your healthcare providers.
 Don't let fear or embarrassment ruin your relationship.
-Educate yourself about ED, seek help from your urologist, who is trained in the treatment of ED and consider seeing a sex therapist, which can be very helpful for couples facing these side effects.
+Educate yourself about ED.
+Ask for help from your urologist, who is trained in the treatment of ED.
+Finally, consider seeing a sex therapist, which can be very helpful for couples facing these side effects.

 In addition to ED, ADT can also cause a temporary increase in breast tissue (called gynecomastia), a decrease in the size of the penis and/or testicles, and a thinning of body hair.